LeoWPereira/demo_HFT_System/README.md

 - **Papers**:
   - Intel® 64 and IA-32 Architectures Optimization Reference Manual
   - "What Every Programmer Should Know About Memory" by Ulrich Drepper

-## Notes

-This is a educational implementation.
-Production HFT systems at Jump Trading would include:
-- FPGA/hardware acceleration
-- Full DPDK/kernel bypass
-- More sophisticated strategies
-- Extensive backtesting infrastructure
-- Compliance and audit trails
-- Multi-venue connectivity